Showing posts with label mental health. Show all posts

 There’s a small difference between tearing open a packet of chikki and sitting down with a pile of peanuts and a lump of gudd, but the body reacts as if it’s two entirely separate rituals.
 Chikki is clean, square, and predictable.
 You break a piece, it snaps the same way every time, and you know exactly how much sweetness is coming.
 Shelling peanuts with gudd has none of that order.
 You’re dealing with loose shells, uneven kernels, the raw smell that sticks to your fingers, and a sweetness that melts in its own slow, sticky way.
 Somewhere in that gap, a person can feel the tug between speed and slowness—between the habit of convenience and the memory of foods that asked for a little more effort.
 Chikki feels like something you eat while standing.

-The Less Talked About Eight Anxiety Symptoms
+The Less Talked About 8 Anxiety Symptoms

 anxiety disorder leads to strange symptoms